npatel38/Azure-Cognitive-Service-Face-API/README.md

 - Create a new resource in Microsoft Azure for Face API
 - Copy Subscription and endpoint URL's from Azure
-- Create a configuration file for subscription keys-One Time Only
+- Create a configuration file for subscription keys-One Time Only(FaceAPI_conifg.py)
-- Create Headers and params, then send a request for face recognition
+- Create Headers and params, then send a request for face recognition(AzureFaceAPI_Basic.py)